ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The lesson of this story is that you can connect the SK6812 RGBW strip with a 470 ohm resistor in the data line and a 200 - 1000 uF capacitor over the 5V and GND directly to the strip without the use of a level shifter.
 But success is not guaranteed.

 ![Nano_ESP32-PCB_V02](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/9b5c5c5a-e908-4ae9-8d86-66cb5d0ebd43)<br>
-The PCB design file can be found in this repository or here:  [ESP32 PCB](https://github.com/ednieuw/NanoESP32PCB)

 A universal PCB to drive RGB(W) LEDs and /or white 2835 LED strips with shift registers can be found here: [Nano  ESP32 RGBW BW PCB](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock) <br>
 One PCB, with one Arduino source code, will support the colour LED clocks and the white LED clocks run with a Arduino Nano ES32.